Nussaibah Younis

 Nussaibah Younis (born August 1986) is an English writer, academic and former consultant and humanitarian worker known for her expertise on contemporary Iraq.
-Her debut novel Fundamentally (2025) was shortlisted for the Women's Prize for Fiction and won the 'Published Novel' category of the Comedy Women in Print Prize.
+Her debut novel Fundamentally (2025) won a Comedy Women in Print Prize among other accolades.

 Early life

 Younis was born in Manchester to an Iraqi father and a Pakistani mother and grew up in a Muslim household in Manchester and Leeds.
 The 2003 invasion of Iraq had a "huge impact" on her family.
 She attributes her career and journey to her desire to help and learn more about her father's country.
 Younis attended Altrincham Grammar School for Girls, completing her A Levels in 2004.
 She graduated with a Bachelor of Arts (BA) in Modern History and English from Merton College, Oxford.
 During her time at Oxford, she became features editor of Cherwell.
 She went on to complete a Master of Arts (MA) and a PhD in International Affairs at Durham University.